 A visit with a GZA nurse, just like with the family doctor, is free.

 Everyone who lives in the AZC has a health insurance from COA.
 You will not have to pay for extra costs or own risk (eigen risico).

 To prove that you have a health insurance, you will get a health card from COA.
 Please always take this health card AND an identification card with you when you visit the GZA.

-It could happen that you have to pay for something yourself, like transport to the hospital in case of emergency.
-If so, please save the receipt (or online transaction), you can later get the money for these costs back through a declaration form.
-Are you not able to fill this from in yourself?
-Ask for help or visit het zorgcafé at Gezellig.
+In some cases you have to pay for something yourself, like transport to the hospital in case of emergency.
+Please save the receipt (or online transaction): afterwards you can get the money for these costs back through a declaration form.
+Are you having trouble with these forms?
+Ask for help or visit 'het zorgcafé' at Gezellig.

 How do I talk to the doctor/nurse?